yannickycpan/reproduceRL/README.md

 If you do not want to use our repository, you can take out the ftann.py file under agents/network directory.
 An example is inside ftann.py file to show how to directly use our activation function.

-The implementation of FTA contains more powerful functionality than the one introduced in the paper.
-Specifically, using multiple tilings are also included in the paper.
+The implementation of FTA contains more functionalities than those introduced in the paper.
+Specifically, it allows to use both 1) multiple tilings (each input scalar uses the same set of multiple tiling vectors); 2) individual tilings (each input scalar uses its own tiling vector); 3) different activations before and after applying FTA function.
 Please see the comments inside ftann.py for explanations.

-You are welcome to send me feedbacks, my email address is inside the paper.
+You are welcome to send me feedbacks via email: pan6 AT ualberta DOT ca

 **Wang, Han implements a Pytorch version of FTA**.
 The code is available at https://github.com/hwang-ua/fta_pytorch_implementation